fusion-energy/neutronics-workshop/README.md

 The use of OpenMC for neutronics analysis requires several software packages and nuclear data.
 These have been installed inside a Docker container.
 **It is recommended that this workshop be completed using the Docker container.**

 The majority of the workshop can also be completed using Google Colab Notebooks which do not require Docker.
 The links to these notebooks are provided below.
-(Note - not all tasks can be completed in Colab as it lacks some dependencies).
+(Note - not all tasks can be completed in Colab as it lacks some required dependencies).

 ### Docker Container Installation